 In \cref{sec:OC_conv_prelims} it will be discussed briefly, why the function

-that defines the proximal gradient step in the form of its minimizer is also a reasonable choice as a model function for \cref{alg:ATRM}.
+whose minimizer is the proximal gradient step, is also a reasonable choice as a model function for \cref{alg:ATRM}.
 Herein, $v$ is the current iterate, the trust-region radius $\Delta > 0$ serves as a regularization parameter and the minimizer of the model function will act as the oracle, i.e., the proposal for the next iterate.
 Convergence with respect to the criticality measure will be proven in \cref{subsec:convergence_prox}, see \cref{thm:OC_conv_convergence}.
-In \cref{thm:OC_conv_iterate_convergence} it will be shown, how the inclusion of a regularization term leads to strong convergence of the iterates under the additional assumption of $\nabla F$ being a compact operator.
+In \cref{thm:OC_conv_iterate_convergence} it will be shown how the inclusion of a regularization term leads to strong convergence of the iterates under the additional assumption of $\nabla F$ being a compact operator.